getdokan/dokan-migrator/readme.txt

 == Changelog ==

+= v1.1.3 ( Oct 29, 2025 ) =

+- **new:** Added reset and restart migration functionality.
+- **new:** Added step selection so admins can choose which to migrate (Vendor, Order, Withdraw) with all selected by default.
+- **new:** Persist the selected steps in the database so preferences remain after reloads and returning later.
+- **new:** Introduced AJAX endpoints to support the UX and persistence.
+- **update:** Refined the success UI and de‑emphasized the “Re‑run migration” link for a cleaner, modern look.
+- **fix:** Improve compatibility with Dokan v3.7.19+ and handle sub-order reset.

 = v1.1.2 ( Sep 19, 2024 ) =

 - **update:** Revised contact information in the readme for reporting bugs and feature requests.